Are LLMs Rational Investors? A Study on Detecting and Reducing the Financial Bias in LLMs: Introduction

-Hence, it is imperative to examine the rationality of LLMs before their integration into financial advisory roles.
-Limited research has addressed the financial biases in pre-trained models, with methodologies such as probabilistic detection~\cite{chuang2022buy} and consistency checks~\cite{yang2023measuring} being explored.
-However, these approaches primarily focus on data processing and lack a comprehensive financial theory to substantiate their findings, rendering them inadequate for assessing LLM financial rationality.
-This underscores the critical need for a holistic framework to evaluate the rationality of LLMs in financial contexts.
+Hence, it is essential to assess the rationality of LLMs before incorporating them into financial advisory roles.
+Limited research has addressed the financial biases present in pre-trained models, exploring methods such as probabilistic detection~\cite{chuang2022buy} and consistency checks~\cite{yang2023measuring}.
+However, these methods mainly focus on pre-trained embedding models like BERT\cite{devlin2019bert}, limiting their application to LLM bias detection.
+The absence of evaluation standards for financial biases hinders thorough oversight, compromising assessment realism and objectivity.
+Consequently, there is an immediate need for a holistic framework to gauge LLMs rationality in finance.

+Meanwhile, the detection of financial rationality and biases in LLMs faces four main challenges: \begin{itemize}

+\item\textbf{Q1: How to define the financial rationality and biases of LLMs?} A theoretical framework is required to support the detection of LLMs.

+\item\textbf{Q2: How to detect and reveal financial biases in LLMs?} A method needs to be developed to quantify theoretical indicators and construct relevant datasets.

+\item\textbf{Q3: How to investigate the origins of financial biases in LLMs?} It is necessary to research whether these financial biases stem from the model's capabilities or its robustness.

-To work towards this goal, our study conducts an examination of the financial rationality of LLMs based on the theory of behavioral finance~\cite{barberis2003survey}.
+\item\textbf{Q4: How to mitigate financial biases in LLMs?} Methods need to be found that mitigate biases without compromising the original capabilities of the model. \end{itemize} To work towards this goal, our study conducts an examination of the financial rationality of LLMs based on the theory of behavioral finance~\cite{barberis2003survey}.
 We believe that the enduring theory of behavioral finance, grounded in psychology and finance, can provide a more comprehensive perspective to support research findings.
-In the current scenario where it is challenging to quantify behavioral finance indicators, we propose the Financial Bias Indicators (FBI) framework, which provides a comprehensive assessment of financial rationality within LLMs from multiple perspectives.
+In the current scenario where it is challenging to quantify behavioral finance, we propose the Financial Bias Indicators (FBI) framework to comprehensively assess financial rationality in LLMs.
+The FBI framework consists of four components: Bias Unveiler, Bias Detective, Bias Tracker, and Bias Antidote, covering the definition, detection, cause analysis, and mitigation of financial biases.

-Our framework specifically delineates the financial rationality of LLMs into two dimensions: \textbf{Belief} and \textbf{Risk Preference}.
-By leveraging theories on human cognitive biases, we assess LLMs' rationality by observing their reactions to phenomena, e.g., limited attention bias, anchoring effect, and loss aversion, thereby gauging their rationality.
-Additionally, we delve into the models' reasoning processes in financial contexts to distinguish whether observed biases arise from inherent capabilities or a lack of robustness.
-This approach enables us to discern the nuanced behaviors of LLMs, revealing a spectrum of financial irrationality across models of varying sizes.
-Notably, our research uniquely focuses on the biases of models within China's A-share market, a domain scarcely explored in existing literature, thereby filling a critical gap in the understanding of LLM behavior in specific financial environments.